 How to Identify a Frozen Pipe

 The first step to solving a frozen pipe problem is recognizing you have one.
 Catching it early can be the difference between a minor inconvenience and a costly repair.
+Pipes are at risk any time temperatures fall below 32°F, but the real danger zone begins around 20°F, where unprotected pipes can freeze in as little as 3 hours.

 Common Warning Signs

-Reduced or No Water Flow — The most telling sign is turning on a faucet and getting nothing but a trickle — or nothing at all.
+Reduced or No Water Flow, The most telling sign is turning on a faucet and getting nothing but a trickle, or nothing at all.
 Ice forming inside the pipe wall is blocking water from getting through.

-Visible Frost on Pipes — Check any exposed pipes in unheated areas like basements, garages, crawl spaces, and under-sink cabinets.
+Visible Frost on Pipes, Check any exposed pipes in unheated areas like basements, garages, crawl spaces, and under-sink cabinets.
 A white or icy coating on the outside of the pipe is a near-certain indicator.

-Strange Sounds — Unusual noises like whistling, banging, gurgling, or bubbling when you turn on taps are signs that unfrozen water is trying to push through an ice blockage.
+Strange Sounds, Unusual noises like whistling, banging, gurgling, or bubbling when you turn on taps are signs that unfrozen water is trying to push through an ice blockage.

-Odd Odors — A strong smell from drains can mean ice is blocking waste gases from escaping your plumbing.
+Odd Odors, A strong smell from drains can mean ice is blocking waste gases from escaping your plumbing.

 Frozen Pipe vs. Burst Pipe: Know the Difference